Sermon: Race, Gender, and Sexuality In the Beginning

 First, as we’ve said, ethnicity didn’t even exist until after Babel.
 Interethnic strife, war, and oppression quickly followed.
 Likewise, gender and sexuality were broken by the Fall.

 Sexuality is similarly broken.
 In Gen. 1-2 it was so simple: a husband and wife are married and their joy-filled sexual union produces children.
 But after Gen. 3, we see chaos and destruction.
 Adam’s great-great-great-great-grandson Lamech is the first polygamist and boasts about killing men in vengeance.
 The 7th commandment prohibits adultery.
-Leviticus 18 is 29 verses long, and has to prohibit men from having sex with their mothers, their sisters, other men, and animals.
+Leviticus 18 is 29 verses long, and has to prohibit men from having sex with their mothers, with their sisters, with other men, and with animals.
 Why all these rules?
 Because the Israelites were doing all these things, along with all the nations around them.

 The contrast is horrifying.
-In Gen. 1-2, we’re shown a beautiful, glorious world Created by a beautiful, glorious Creator.
+In Gen. 1-2, we’re shown a beautiful, glorious world created by a beautiful, glorious Creator.
 We’re given an exalted view of humanity, our place in the cosmos, and our calling as God’s vice-regents.

 And then it all falls apart.
 We have rebelled against God and have earned his curse rather than his blessing.
 We’ve been driven from Eden and now live in a land marred by thorns and thistles, bitterness and violence.
 Hostile nations slaughter each other by the millions.
 Ethnic hatred is rampant.
 Men and women are estranged from one another.
 Sexual abuse destroys the innocence of young women and men.
 Husbands and wives commit adultery, get divorced, abandon their children.
 Sex is predatory and empty.